 Department of Education

-“This pupil is much more engaged and willing to try difficult questions”
+"This student is much more engaged and willing to try difficult questions"

 Secondary school teacher

-- Six one-hour workshops with a group of 15 girls (from years 7, 8 or 9)
+- six one-hour workshops with a group of 15 girls (12 workshops with 2 programmes)

 - All resources including 6 x four page full colour workbooks for every student to keep for reference

 - A personalised certificate for every girl marking her completion of the Building Resilience programme